The Best Sloppy Joes

 Ingredient notes

-• Ground beef: Or substitute ground turkey or venison.
+• Ground beef: Or substitute ground turkey, ground chicken, or even ground venison.

-• Onion: Finely chopped celery and bell peppers are great too!
+• Onion: Finely chopped celery and a green bell pepper are great too!

 • Brown sugar: Even a tablespoon is too much for some people.
 If you don’t like the sound of brown sugar in your Sloppy Joe, please leave it out!